This post may contain affiliate links. Please read my disclosure policy.

 Key ingredients & substitutions for Greek Hummus Dip

-• Hummus — I used my own recipe made with cannellini beans instead of chickpeas, but any classic version will do.
+• Hummus — I used my own hummus made with cannellini beans instead of chickpeas, but any creamy hummus will do.
 In a pinch, grab a large container from the store to shave a few minutes off of your prep time!

-• Fresh herbs — Italian flat-leaf parsley and mint leaves are essential for capturing that amazing herbaceous flavor.
+• Fresh herbs — Italian flat-leaf parsley and mint leaves (or fresh dill) are essential for capturing that amazing herbaceous flavor.
 Remove the stems and pat the herbs dry, then use an extra sharp knife to prevent bruising them while you chop.

-• Tomato and cucumber — If your veggies are extra juicy, you may want to pat them with a paper towel before mixing the pico.
+• Fresh veggies — Cherry tomatoes and English cucumber.
+If your veggies are extra juicy, you may want to pat them with a paper towel before mixing the pico.
 Too much liquid can cause the assembled dish to become watery the longer it sits.

-• Feta cheese — No Mediterranean recipe would be complete without this salty topping!
+• Feta cheese — No Mediterranean dip would be complete without this salty topping!
 Ricotta Salata is a good substitute if you want the same texture without as much salt.

 • Capers — These pack a punch of tangy flavor, so feel free to adjust the amount to your taste.
 They come in jars and are typically near the roasted red peppers and oil-packed sundried tomatoes.